drmortalwombat/oscar64/README.md

 ![Mandelbrot fractal in 3D](samples/fractals/mbmulti3d.png)

 Mandelbrot rendered in 3D with shading.
 The image is drawn in columns from back to front, using two adjacent columns to calculate slope and brightness.

+#### Interactive Navigate a fractal "mbzoom.c"

+Navigate using WASD and zoom using + and -.

 ### Raster beam interrupts "rasterirq"